beegagliardi.com

 They need an experience that knows enough, connects enough, and holds together well enough to help them keep moving.

-That’s the job of CX architecture: preserving context from first question to final resolution.
+That is the job of CX architecture: preserving context from first question to final resolution.

 The methodology